aspose-cells-cloud/aspose-cells-cloud-docs/cells/developer-guide/watermark/_index.md

 weight: 39
 ---

-This REST API indicates add  `watermark` on Excel files.
+This REST API indicates to add  `watermark` on Excel files.

 ## RSET API